About the course

 You will acquire knowledge of the legal framework regarding Customs valuation, including international and EU legislation.
 In particular, you will become familiar with the relevant provisions of the Union Customs Code and its associated legislation.
-This task will be greatly simplified through the use of our web-based UCC Navigator.

 Primary method of calculating the Customs value of goods.

 You will be able to use the primary method of calculating the Customs value of goods, that is, the transaction value of the goods, which is used in 95% of all transactions.